-7 Heart Attack Signs in Men
+7 Signs of a Heart Attack in Men

 The most obvious sign is like the photo above, someone with severe chest pain grasping his chest.
 This sudden onset of pain, known as the “Hollywood Heart” (like in the movies), is often preceded by more mild pain or discomfort.

-7 Signs of Heart Attack in Men
+Heart Attack Warning Signs in Men

-- Bedroom Woes – Like ED; if your blood vessels “down below” are damaged, it’s likely the ones near your heart could be too.
+- Bedroom Woes – Like ED; if your blood vessels “down below” are damaged, it’s very likely the ones near your heart could be too.

 - Chest Pressure – A feeling of fullness or squeezing, could be mistaken for heartburn.